Crown-Commercial-Service/ccs-migration-alpha-tools/modules/postgres-etl/README.md

 #### SQS in the `extract` module

-SQS is used to process notifications when new dump objects are added to the S3 bucket in the Extract environment.
+The SQS queues are used to watch the S3 bucket in the Extract environment.
+We only need it in the `extract` module.
+The main queue `postgres-etl-s3` receives messages about the data extraction events and a dead-letter queue `postgres-etl-s3-dlq` handles messages that cannot be processed successfully.